Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 ### Possible Solution
 1. Forget linear regression.
 Use time series modeling instead.

-We'll discuss much more on this when we get to time series modeling in another post.
-For now, just know it's a problem and linear regression does not address it.
-Linear regression expects records to be i.i.d.
+We'll discuss time series modeling in detail in another post.
+For now, just know correlated errors is a problem for linear regression because linear regression expects records to be i.i.d.

 ---

 ## #6 Independent features
-Same pattern.
-Need I say more?
+Independent features means no feature is an any way derived from the other features.
+For example, imagine a simple dataset with three features.
+The first two features are in no way related.
+However, the third is simply the sum of the first two features.
+That means this ficitonal dataset has one linearly dependent feature.
+That's a problem for linear regression.
+Let's take a look.

 ### Generate Dummy Data
 ```